reddit/devvit/devvit-docs/versioned_docs/version-0.12/playground.md

 ## Troubleshooting

 Playground doesn't support the complete set of Devvit APIs because many require a live reddit.com production server to run.
-For example, none of the `Devvit.Context` APIs are enabled, so `await context.reddit.getCurrentUser()` will fail.
+For example, none of the `Devvit.Context` APIs are enabled, so `await getCurrentUser()` will fail.

 Calls to unsupported APIs throw a `CircuitBreakerResponse` error with a `ServerCallRequired` message.
 If you see this error, don't worry.
 Your app may run in production, and it's usually fine to comment out this code or put in placeholder values.